NoMod-Programming/PearsonEbookDownloader/README.md

 # Using this utility

 To use this utility, first log into the pearson website and access the E-Book.
-Then copy the url of the book *after* roughly 10 seconds (it should now contain multiple GET parameters).
-This url is the only argument to this utility.
+After about 10 seconds (or once the eText is loaded), either copy the entire URL or just the bookID parameter (anywhere from 5-7 digits long).

 Then, run this utility as follows:

     python3 downloader.py <url you copied, surrounded by quotes>

+Or

+	python3 downloader.py <bookid, without quotes>

 Where python3 points to the location of a python interpreter with the PyPDF2 module available (`pip install pypdf2`).